openshift-labs/lab-developing-with-odo/workshop/content/140-linking-application-components.md

 odo log -f
 ```

+__NOTE__: The log tail may close when the application is restarted.
+If that happens before you see the message below, simply restart the log using the command above.

 Similar to before, you can expect to see something similar to the following when the frontend has been successfully redeployed:

 ```